fedekunze/specs/insurance/insurance.md

 ### Delegator risk aversion due to slashing

-Part of the security of the Cosmos Hub, involves that once a validator gets slashed due to an infraction (eg: double slashing or downtime), the delegator bond also gets slashed.
+Part of the security of the Cosmos Hub, involves that once a validator gets slashed due to an infraction (eg: double signing or downtime), the delegator bond also gets slashed.

 This outcome can prevent risk averse users from delegating their staking tokens (`ATOM` in the Cosmos Hub), even when their tokens get diluted due to inflation.